-1.0 INTRODUCTION
+1. INTRODUCTION

 The rapid advancement of Artificial Intelligence (AI) is transforming industries globally, driving innovations across various sectors.
-In education, AI is enhancing efficiency, reducing costs, and improving outcomes by addressing resource constraints, supporting personalised learning, and promoting inclusivity.
-AI tools provide individualised learning resources, adaptive assessments, and virtual tutors tailored to each learner's unique needs while enhancing inclusivity through tools like speech-to-text applications and language translation services that support learners with disabilities.
-Additionally, AI automates grading, utilises analytics for timely feedback, and helps educators identify areas needing support, reducing workloads and improving learning outcomes.
+In education, Al is enhancing efficiency, reducing costs, and improving constraints, resource outcomes bγ addressing supporting personalized learning, and promoting inclusivity.
+Al tools provide individualized learning resources, adaptive assessments, and virtual tutors tailored to each learner's unique needs, while enhancing inclusivity through tools like speech-to- text applications and language translation services that support learners with disabilities.
+Additionally, Al automates grading, utilizes analytics for timely feedback, and helps educators identify areas needing support, reducing workloads and improving learning outcomes.

 Countries such as China, the United States, and Finland have integrated AI into their education systems with significant success.
-China employs AI for personalised tutoring and learning analytics, the United States creates adaptive learning environments, and Finland focuses on supporting learners with disabilities, enhancing accessibility.
+China employs AI for personalized tutoring and learning analytics, the United States creates adaptive learning environments, and Finland focuses on supporting learners with disabilities, enhancing accessibility.
 These initiatives have improved student engagement, streamlined administrative processes, and made education more efficient and adaptive, demonstrating AI's potential to make education more inclusive and effective globally, particularly in resource-limited settings.

-Recognising the transformative potential of AI and its associated risks, the Ministry of Education, Science, and Technology (MoEST) has developed the National Guidelines for AI in Education.
+Recognizing the transformative potential of Al and its associated risks, the Ministry of Education, Science, and Technology (MoEST) has developed the National Guidelines for Al in Education.
 These Guidelines align with the National Digital Education Strategy 2024/25 - 2029/30, which envisions "providing better learning outcomes through a digitally enabled education system."
-The Strategy outlines the integration of digital technologies, including AI, into all levels of education and training as a key component to enhance the quality and accessibility of learning in Tanzania.
+The Strategy outlines the integration of digital technologies, including Al, into all levels of education and training as a key component to enhance the quality and accessibility of learning in Tanzania.
 Furthermore, the Guidelines align with the National ICT Policy 2016, which emphasizes the need for innovation, capacity building, and ICT integration across sectors, including education, to promote socioeconomic development.
-As stated in the National ICT Policy 2016: "ICT will be used to enhance learning and teaching by providing equitable access to digital tools and resources."
-The Guidelines also draw from the National AI Strategy 2024, which aims to create an enabling environment for AI adoption in various sectors, including education, to modernize the economy and improve the quality of life.
-According to the National AI Strategy, "AI presents opportunities to complement human intelligence, enrich education, and foster innovation for socio-economic growth."
+As stated in the National ICT Policy 2016:

+"ICT will be used to enhance learning and teaching by providing equitable access to digital tools and resources."
+The Guidelines also draw from the National Al Strategy 2024, which aims to create an enabling environment for Al adoption in various sectors, including education, to modernize the economy and improve the quality of life.
+According to the National Al Strategy: "Al presents opportunities to complement human intelligence, enrich education, and foster innovation for socio-economic growth."

 Internationally, the Guidelines resonate with global initiatives such as the Beijing Consensus on Artificial Intelligence and Education (2019), which stresses the need for education systems to adapt to advances in AI technology and address workforce implications.
-For instance, the Beijing Consensus highlights the importance of "fostering AI literacy and skills to ensure that all individuals are prepared for the future workforce", which aligns with the Guideline's focus on capacity building and inclusivity.
-The African Union's Continental Artificial Intelligence Strategy 2024 also emphasises "Harnessing AI to foster sustainable development and bridge educational gaps across the continent", which is reflected in the Guidelines' aim to improve accessibility and learning outcomes through AI.
+For instance, the Beijing Consensus highlights the importance of "fostering AI literacy and skills to ensure that all individuals are prepared for the future workforce" which aligns with the Guideline's focus on capacity building and inclusivity.
+The African Union's Continental Artificial Intelligence Strategy 2024 also emphasizes "Harnessing AI to foster sustainable development and bridge educational gaps across the continent" which is reflected in the Guidelines aim to improve accessibility and learning outcomes through AI.
 Additionally, the Guidelines align with UNESCO's guidelines and strategies on the use of AI in education, AI ethics, and governance (UNESCO 2020, 2021a, 2021b, 2023a).

-The National Guidelines for AI in Education are an extension of the core pillars of the National Digital Education Strategy, particularly those focused on emerging technologies, ICT integration in the curriculum, digital assessment, and digital content development.
-The Strategy emphasises leveraging emerging technologies, including AI, to improve teaching and learning outcomes, enhance inclusivity, and ensure that education remains relevant in the rapidly evolving digital landscape.
+The National Guidelines for Al in Education are an extension of the core pillars of the National Digital Education Strategy, particularly those focused on emerging technologies, ICT integration in the curriculum, digital assessment, and digital content development.
+The Strategy emphasizes leveraging emerging technologies, including Al, to improve teaching and learning outcomes, enhance inclusivity, and ensure that education remains relevant in the rapidly evolving digital landscape.